kodius/userswitch/README.md

 ![pic1](us1.png)

-By clicking on a button, you switch to a different user
+By clicking on a button, your Rails app will switch to a different user, that is, your session will change to that of a different account and save you the time you might otherwise spend clicking on logout links and filling in forms to log as a different user.

 ![pic2](us2.png)

-Different roles can have different colors
+Different roles can have different colors so as to be more noticeable.

 ![pic3](us3.png)